| | |

 Supplies Needed

 ***Porch and Floor paint is crucial to a lasting paint job!
-Regular latex paint does NOT sick as well. ***
+Regular latex paint does NOT work as well. ***

 Prep Work for Painting Vinyl Floors